cjdelisle/cjdns/README.md

 perhaps for censorship resistance, perhaps network security and I have no doubt you are wondering what the hell this thing is supposed to do.

-We can all find common ground in the statement that The Internet is painfully insecure.
+We can all find common ground in the statement that The Internet is insecure.
 Free speech and privacy advocates find it insecure against government listening and blocking, governments find it insecure against hackers taking systems over and leaking secrets, and internet service providers find it